vegaprotocol/specs/protocol/0067-transfers.md

   - [ ] If I have enough funds to pay transfer and fees, the transfer happen
   - [ ] If I do not have enough funds to pay transfer and fees, the transfer is stopped.
   - [ ] The fees are being paid into the infrastructure pool
+- [ ] As a user, when I initiate a delayed transfer, the funds are taken from my account immediately
+  - [ ] The funds arrive in the target account when the transaction is processed, which is not before the timestamp occurs
+  - [ ] A delayed transfer that is invalid (to an invalid account type) is rejected when it is received, and the funds are not taken from the origin account.
-- [ ] The spam protection mecanics prevent me to do more than X transfers per epoch.
+- [ ] The spam protection mechanics prevent me to do more than X transfers per epoch.
+- [ ] As a user, I cannot transfer from my margin accounts
+- [ ] As a user, I cannot transfer from my staking accounts